mhorpheus/test/DFIR-Reporting-Style-Guide.md

 ## Active Voice & Past Tense
-IRIS IR and Forensic reports should be written in active voice and past tense.
+XFIR IR and Forensic reports should be written in active voice and past tense.
 Learning to consistently write in active voice and past tense takes time and effort, but leads to reports that are easier to read, are more accurate, and sound more confident.

 ### Active Voice
-Active voice should be used in IRIS IR and Forensic documentation whenever possible.
+Active voice should be used in XFIR IR and Forensic documentation whenever possible.

 Using active voice in your writing means that the subject of the sentence comes first and performs the action that the rest of the sentence describes.
 This is the most straightforward way to present your ideas, because it creates a clear image in the reader's mind of who is doing what.
 This makes your writing much easier to understand, which is why good writers prefer the active voice.